 1. Obtain a business number

-As discussed above, this is the first and most important step in the shipping process in Canada
+As explained above, this represents the initial most crucial stage in the process of shipment in Canada.

 2. Identify the goods you want to import and the value